Sara Moss - Author

 For designers, built and natural environment professionals

-Complementing my writing is my keen (re-kindled) interest in design for wellbeing in varied physical spaces.
+Complementing my writing is my keen (re-kindled) interest in design for wellbeing in varied physical spaces, which prompted a recent return to university.

 Of course, the pandemic years have given us a significant understanding of wellbeing related to place and space, too.

-In mid-late 2023, I undertook a unit of postgraduate study in healthy architecture and community design at the University of Melbourne, and became an emerging practitioner member of Urban Design Forum Australia.
+In mid-2023, I became an emerging practitioner member of Urban Design Forum Australia as I undertook a unit of graduate study in healthy architecture and community design at the University of Melbourne.

 Please get in touch if you think we could help each other.